 Rats are attracted to two things in your Baltimore home: clutter and food.
 If your house has a lot of junk or mess, including piles of clothes or trash, Norway rats might camp out and start their nests there – especially if they have access to the trash or pantry.

-Despite these prevention efforts, Norway rats can still make their way inside your Baltimore home.
+Despite these prevention efforts, Norway rats can still enter your Baltimore home.
 Because they can fit into tiny holes and reproduce quickly, rats can easily infest properties throughout Maryland.
 A rodent population will certainly grow faster than you can get rid of them, and poisons or traps will never act quickly enough.